mtov/engsoftmoderna/en/chapter1.md

 ## Classification of Software Systems

 \index{ABC Systems}
-Software is part to a wide array of human activities.
+Software is part of a wide array of human activities.
 It comes in different sizes and types, fulfilling a variety of functional and non-functional requirements.
 As such, it's important to avoid the misconception that there is a single and universal method for